ldstep/ldstephensnet/content/notes.md

 I wish I had kept a record of all the books I’ve read.
 Now that I’m reading again, I can’t recall which books from my favorite authors I’ve read and haven’t read.

-I read samples of books before buying a book, and quite frequently, I find myself thinking I’ve read that before.
+I read samples of books before buying, and quite frequently, I find myself thinking I’ve read that before.

 ---